 • Upon successful submission, applicants may need to attend a biometric appointment at a designated visa application centre.

 • The processing time for a Skilled Worker Visa application typically varies depending on the type of service you use.
-An application submitted through standard service can take a few weeks; an application submitted through priority service is decided within 5 working days and an application submitted through Super Priority Service is decided within 24 hours.
+An application submitted through the standard service can take a few weeks.
+An application submitted through Priority Service is typically decided within five working days, and an application submitted through Super Priority Service is usually decided within 24 hours.

 Rights and Benefits